 For the second projection, LamasaTech filmed and directed an interview video in which two ex-windermen are featured.
 We planned, directed, filmed and fully edited this film clip adding independently recorded audio to create a realistic and immersive soundtrack.

-For the third projection we used archived audio images and video media to create storytelling timeline to engage and inform the audience from a firsthand perspective.
-The team at LamasaTech edited the audio, images and videos to ensure the highest sound quality and the best visual experience possible, handling all editing and production, ensuring all copy right laws and credits were taken into consideration.
+For the third projection, we used archived audio images and video media to create a storytelling timeline to engage and inform the audience from a firsthand perspective.
+The team at LamasaTech edited the audio, images and videos to ensure the highest sound quality and the best visual experience possible.
+LamasaTech also handled all editing and production, ensuring all copyright laws and credits were taken into consideration.

 - Creative Concept Presentations and Consultancy